Do-It-Yourself

 As you will see, each row includes casualties recorded month by month, split by Taliban, Civilians, Afghan forces, and NATO.

-Let’s read it into an R session:
+Let’s read it into an R or Python session:

 # Specify the URL of the CSV file